Degrees and Programs Main Menu

-In the spring of 2000, Armstrong Atlantic State University approved the creation of an undergraduate minor in Women's Studies, renamed Gender and Women's Studies in 2004 to reflect the growing curricular and theoretical changes in the discipline.
-In the fall of 2005, a GWST track was added to the Master's of Arts in Liberal and Professional Studies, and in the fall of 2007, AASU began to offer a Bachelor of Arts degree in Gender and Women's Studies.
+In the spring of 2000, Armstrong State University approved the creation of an undergraduate minor in Women's Studies, renamed Gender Studies in 2015 to reflect the growing curricular and theoretical changes in the discipline.
+In the fall of 2005, a GST track was added to the Master's of Arts in Liberal and Professional Studies, and in the fall of 2007, Armstrong began to offer a Bachelor of Arts degree in Gender Studies.

 These attributes make GWST students valuable candidates for jobs in many fields.
 Some of the potential career options for these students include those in the areas of the arts, business, social work and psychology, media, politics and law, sports, education and health care.